Zelibe/Walmart/README.md

 ![total_weekly_sales by store](https://github.com/user-attachments/assets/a18e3758-891a-401a-9875-2830ec9c182f)

-2. Now we  query what year had the highest weekly sales
+2. Now we  query the year with the highest and lowest sales

          SELECT
             SUM(weekly_sales) AS total_sales,